billigitt/UnderreportedAndTemporallyAggregated/README.md

 Code for reproducing figure 5 can be found in "MATLAB/plotRWDEbola.m".

+Code for reproducing figures 6 and S3 can be found in "MATLAB/compareInferenceTemporalRho.m".

 Code for the analysis to generate figures 2, 3 and S2 can be found in "julia/largeScaleStudyOriginalMethodSLURM.jl".

 Code for the analysis to generate figure 4 can be found in "julia/ebolaRWDAnalysisEdittedSingleNaive.jl".

 Code for the analysis to generate figure 5 can be found in "julia/ebolaRWDAnalysisEditted.jl".

+Code for the analysis to generate figures 6 and S3 can be found in "julia/largeScaleStudyIncreasingSLURMRhoOG1.jl", "julia/largeScaleStudyDecreasingSLURMRhoOG1.jl", "julia/largeScaleStudyDecreasingRhoSLURM.jl" and "julia/largeScaleStudyIncreasingRhoSLURM.jl"

 Code for the analysis to generate figure S1 can be found in "julia/robustnessCheckFromLargeScaleStudy.jl".